espocrm/documentation/docs/development/metadata/fields.md

 Mandatory validations applied server-side.
 The difference from regular validations is that mandatory are applied always, regardless a corresponding field parameter.
 E.g. if a field has a parameter *required = false*, then the validation *required* won't be applied unless it's listed as mandatory.

-## validatorClassName

-A validator class name.
-The class should contain validation method corresponding to validations listed in *validationList* and *mandatoryValidationList*.
-This is a legacy, consider using *validatorClassNameMap*.
-If not defined, then a class `Espo\Classes\FieldValidations\{Type}Type` is used.

 ## validatorClassNameMap